 Well, let me tell you about the dangers of free trial offers.

-Most free trials make you enter your credit or debit card number because you have to pay is the low-cost of shipping.
+Most free trials make you enter your credit or debit card number because you have to pay the low cost of shipping.
 What you don’t know from the big print is you have to cancel your trial.
-If you do not there will be charges on your card when the trial period is over.
+If you do not, there will be charges on your card when the trial period is over.
 Cancellation information tends to be hidden in the small print or the terms & conditions, so you have to make sure you catch those details.
 Some dishonest companies even put strict conditions on returns and cancellations that can make it next to impossible to stop deliveries and billing.

 No one wants to be without their hard-earned money, because you forgot to cancel a free trial, so if you really want to try the product here are tips offered by the Federal Trade Commission on how to avoid unwanted fees:

 - Research the company online.
 Read what other people are saying about the company’s free trials — and its service.
 Complaints from other consumers can tip you off to “catches” that might come with the trial.

 - Find the offer’s terms and conditions.
 That includes offers on TV and the radio, in the newspaper or online.
 If you can’t find them or don’t understand exactly what you’re agreeing to, don’t sign up.